menderbug/wormpowers/Characters/Cherish.md

 Emotion-manipulating capes typically have some degree of resistance to her emotion manipulation (e.g., 80-100% depending on how connected they are to their passengers at the time), and vice versa.
 For example, Gallant would fuzz her emotion map, and his blasts against her victims could either stop them from acting or dispel the effects of her emotion manipulation.
 However, she in turn would not really be affected by the emotional aspects of his blasts, though the concussive aspects would still be effective against her.
 Victoria, who pinged off Gallant, would presumably also resist being read or influenced by Cherish; Cherish would presumably resist Victoria's aura as well.

 ## Other Abilities
-A side benefit of her powers was that she could pick up languages easily, since she could already intuit the meaning behind the words.
+A side benefit of her powers is that she could pick up languages easily, since she could already intuit the meaning behind the words.
 She speaks Latin, and presumably speaks French as a native of Quebec.